kaslusimoes/MSc-Thesis/README.md

 ## Open Science

-I need to post the code I used to generate each figure in the dissertation.
+I need to post the code I used (`julia version 0.6.4`) to generate each figure in the dissertation.
 If, for some obscure reason I forgot to do that, feel free to ask me!

 They should be inside the `code/` folder.